Team Golf Uniforms: How to Build a Cohesive Look for Clubs, Teams & Events

 Branding: team/club identity first, sponsor marks secondary

-Staff Pack
+Staff pack

-Headwear: optional, but recommended for easy identification
+Headwear: optional, but recommended for quick identification

 Layer: lightweight mid-layer if staff is outdoors for long shifts